 - In-Place Hold migration involves putting a subset of a user’s entire mailbox on hold to retain only certain types of email.

-The only difference between these two types of migration is a way you access the data.
+The only difference between these two types of migration is the way you access the data.

 Litigation Hold can be enabled to hold all items that are deleted or modified.
-In-Place Hold is set up like Litigation Hold but adds a filter query only to retain specific kinds of email.
-So, lets diver deeper on Litigation hold.
+In-Place Hold is set up like Litigation Hold but adds a filter query to only retain specific kinds of email.
+So, lets dive deeper on Litigation hold.

 That’s not all though—there are several more reasons Office 365 litigation hold should not be used as a backup.

 - Litigation hold does not store a copy of data in a second target.